dbos-inc/dbos-transact-ts/README.md

 ## Main Features

-Here are some of the core features of the DBOS TypeScript SDK:
+Here are some of the core features of DBOS Transact

 | Feature                                                                       | Description
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |